 Here's an example of how overtime is calculated:

-Sandy works 43 hours in a week.
+Sandy works 43 hours in one week.
 She is entitled to overtime for 3 hours at 1.5 times her hourly rate.
-If her hourly rate is $12, she receives overtime at the rate of $18 for 3 hours, totally $54 of overtime.
+If her hourly rate is $12, she receives overtime at the rate of $18 for 3 hours, totaling $54 of overtime.
 This overtime is added to her regular hourly pay of $480 (40 hours x $12), for a total of $534.
-This is her gross pay for the pay period.
+The $534 is her gross pay for the pay period.

 These articles on overtime might help you sort out the overtime pay issue: